 - ¼ cup water 60ml, 4 tbsp

-- 2 tbsp wine vinegar (white, red or champagne)
+- 2 tablespoon wine vinegar (white, red or champagne)

 - Thinly slice the cucumber - traditionally this is done with a Swedish-style cheese slicer but you can also use a mandolin or just a sharp knife.
 Use either two bowls of around the same size or two similar plates with a relatively deep rim for the next step.